Broccoli, Cranberry, and Pea Salad

 Of course, I didn’t realize that I wouldn’t be in a stirfry mood when I went grocery shopping, so I already had a few bunches of broccoli waiting to be used.
 Trying to keep my lunch healthy, I wondered how I could use this broccoli in my lunch in an alternate way.
 I decided to give broccoli salad a try.

 I had made broccoli salad only once previously, and that recipe had included too much mayonnaise for my taste.
-I also didn’t have any raisins on hand, so I decided to try my own new combination.
+Also, I didn’t have any raisins on hand, so I decided to try my own new combination.

 Print